 Many individuals are unaware they have an eating disorder.
 This is due in part to denial and because eating disorders are often easier to spot from outside.
 The suffering individual has a distorted body image.
 Or they might be unaware of their unhealthy eating behavior.

-Experts believe that a combination of genetics and personality traits are the main trigger for eating disorders.
+Experts believe that a combination of genetics and personality traits is the main trigger for eating disorders.
 Other potential causes include cultural preferences for unrealistic bodies.
-In fact, certain eating disorders appear to be mostly nonexistent in cultures that haven’t been exposed to Western ideals of thinness.
+In fact, certain eating disorders appear to be primarily nonexistent in cultures that haven’t been exposed to Western ideals of thinness.

-Some experts believe that differences in brain structure and biology might also play a role in the development of the different types of eating disorders.
+Some experts believe that differences in brain structure and biology might also play a role in developing the different types of eating disorders.
 In particular, levels of serotonin and dopamine might be factors.
 However, more research is still needed to make a firm conclusion.